ansistrano/rollback/README.md

 In continuous delivery environments, the number of releases that you could possibly have in production is really high.
 Maybe you have tons of space and you don't mind, but it's common to keep just a custom number of releases.

-After the deployment, if you want to remove old releases just set the `keep_releases` variable to the total number of releases you want to keep.
+After the deployment, if you want to remove old releases just set the `ansistrano_keep_releases` variable to the total number of releases you want to keep.

 Role Variables